fedora-infra/bodhi/docs/user/buildroot_overrides.rst

 Buildroot Overrides
 ===================

+.. warning:: | Using buildroot overrides affects every user building their packages while the
+               override is active.
+For that reason, buildroot overrides usage is highly deprecated.
+             | For most purposes using `side-tags`_ is sufficient and easier.

 Koji's buildroot is the set of packages that are available to use during a build.
 Normally this set of packages only includes packages that have been marked as stable in Bodhi.
 There are times when a developer will want to add a package to Koji's buildroot that is not yet stable so that it can be